 |*Considered states for the purposes of SARA.|

 Case Western Reserve University is in compliance with the State of California.

 As an accredited, private non-profit postsecondary institution, Case Western Reserve University is not required to register (seek approval) with California to offer online programs and courses.

 Students are encouraged to first attempt internal resolution by following the University’s Academic Grievance Procedure.
 If internal resolution cannot be reached or if a student is dissatisfied with the outcome, they have the right to appeal to appropriate State agencies for external resolution.

-Higher education institutions delivering courses by distance education are required to provide the contact information for official entities or agencies within each state designated to handle complaint resolution.
-States are required by the US Department of Education (34 CFR 668.43(b)) to have a complaint process available to any enrolled or prospective student.
+Higher education institutions delivering courses by distance education are required to provide the contact information for official entities or agencies within each State designated to handle complaint resolution.
+States are required by the US Department of Education to have complaint processes available to any enrolled or prospective distance education student.

 Disclaimer: The University does not represent or guarantee that programs which fulfill the State of Ohio's license requirements will fulfill the requirements set by professional licensure boards in other US states and territories.